-These are just some of the top nutrients found in garlic.
-Garlic also contains alliin and allicin, which are both health-promoting sulfur compounds.
-Garlic’s allicin benefits are especially well-researched in studies.
-Scientists are interested in the potential for these sulfur compounds derived from garlic to prevent and treat chronic and deadly diseases, such as cancer and cardiovascular disease, among other garlic benefits.
+These are just some of the top nutrients found in this spice.
+It also contains alliin and allicin, which are both health-promoting sulfur compounds.
+Allicin benefits are especially well-researched in studies.
+Scientists are interested in the potential for these sulfur compounds derived from the spice to prevent and treat chronic and deadly diseases, such as cancer and cardiovascular disease, among other garlic benefits.

 Garlic is one of the more simple crops to grow.
 It thrives in different zones all across the United States.
 For those of us in the Northern Hemisphere, we should plant our cloves during the fall season and harvest them in late spring/early summer.

-Each bulb of garlic is made up of four to 20 cloves with each clove of garlic weighing about a gram.
+Each bulb is made up of four to 20 cloves with each clove weighing about a gram.
 Garlic supplements can be made from fresh, dried or aged garlic, or garlic oil.

 Black garlic is a type of caramelized garlic, which was first used as a food ingredient in Asian cooking.
-To create black garlic, heads of garlic are heated over the course of several weeks.
-This heating process makes the garlic black in color.
+To create black garlic, heads are heated over the course of several weeks.
+This heating process makes the spice black in color.
 It also makes it sweet and syrupy.
-Black garlic is now available for purchase in the United States.
+The black variety is now available for purchase in the United States.

 Potential Raw Garlic Side Effects

 When taken by mouth, raw garlic can cause burning a sensation in the mouth or stomach, bad breath, heartburn, gas, bloating, nausea, vomiting, body odor, and diarrhea.
-The likelihood of these side effects increase with an increase in the amount of raw garlic consumed.
+The likelihood of these side effects increase with an increase in the amount consumed.

 In general, garlic in any form can increase bleeding risk because it acts as a natural blood thinner.
 Speak to your doctor before consuming raw garlic if you take blood thinners.
-Due to bleeding concerns, stop taking garlic at least two weeks before any scheduled surgery.
+Due to bleeding concerns, stop taking the spice at least two weeks before any scheduled surgery.

-During pregnancy and breastfeeding, garlic is believed to be safe in food amounts but might be unsafe in medicinal amounts.
+During pregnancy and breastfeeding, this spice is believed to be safe in food amounts but might be unsafe in medicinal amounts.

-When taken by mouth in appropriate, small amounts for short periods of time, garlic is said to be safe for children.
-However, garlic should never be given to children in large doses.
+When taken by mouth in appropriate, small amounts for short periods of time, it is said to be safe for children.
+However, it should never be given to children in large doses.

 If you have any gastrointestinal problems, it’s important to know that raw garlic can irritate the GI tract.
-People with ulcers should most likely avoid raw garlic.
+People with ulcers should most likely avoid this spice raw.

 Talk to your doctor before consuming raw garlic if you have low blood pressure, ulcers or other GI issues, thyroid problems, or any other ongoing health concerns.

-Also speak with your doctor before consuming raw garlic medicinally if you are taking any medications, especially the following: (21)
+Also speak with your doctor before consuming medicinally if you are taking any medications, especially the following: (21)